doinghun/dohun-blog-v2/content/blog/essay/how-i-became-a-developer-in-6-months.md

 ## In Retrospect

 The journey to become a Software Developer from Non-CS background certainly wasn't easy and there were many times I seriously doubted myself and lost confidence.
 But I was really fortunate to have met a great mentor and a studymate (Big Shoutout to <a href="https://linkedin.com/in/marco-minsoo-kwak-44367388/" target="_blank">Marco</a> & <a href="https://www.linkedin.com/in/ireneyangkr/" target="_blank">Irene</a>!!) who guided me through the self-taught developer journey.
-Hearing stories of my mentor who made successful career transition to Developer gave me motivation that I could also do it and got me going.
+Listening to my mentor's story of career transition to Developer gave me motivation that I could also do it and got me going.
 Also having a studymate with the same goal was really motivational, encouraging each other.

-I often went to Medium or searched Google to read more stories of developers with Non-CS background and got motivation from there and I hope this article serves as one to someone, too.
+I often went to Medium or searched Google to find more stories of developers with Non-CS background to get motivation and I hope this article serves as one to someone, too.
 Especially now with the whole world hit with COVID-19 and the resulting uncertainty, it's obvious that the best investment one can make is to learn relevant skill like Software Development and use it to survive in the job market.

 For me, this is only the start to a life of continuous debugging and troubleshooting as a Developer.
 Nonetheless, I’m really grateful and excited to start off my career as a Software Developer 😃